metapolator/metapolator/README.md

 .venv/bin/celery -A metapolator.tasks worker --loglevel=info;
 ```

-This should give you a local web server you can visit with Chrome:
+This should give you a local web server you can visit with a modern web browser:

 ```sh
 open [http://0.0.0.0:8080](http://0.0.0.0:8080);
 ```

-### Ubuntu/Debian Server Deployment
+## Deployment

+#### The Simple Way

+Deploy metapolator to your own server easily with [drone.io](https://drone.io/)

+Check out <https://drone.io/github.com/metapolator/metapolator> to see how we continuously deploy the central metapolator master to <http://beta.metapolator.com>

+### The Traditional Way

+To deploy metapolator on a Ubuntu or Debian server...

 Install supervisor and nginx